mjcdev1/Incrementing-Device-Intended-Only-for-Tallying/README.md

 Literally just a simple counter box, I made this because at my data entry job I was keeping track of my output manually which sucks.
 I then tried a web based counter, but because I only had two monitors it was annoying switching tabs to update the counter after everything I did.
 Thus, this stupid overengineered up/ down counter was born.

 Yeah, I also realized too late that the name doesnt totally make sense since it can both increment and decrement.
 Oh well, I guess that makes it funnier?

+## The Vision

+This will probably just be a one off project, and will be open source for anyone who also wants a stupid useless desk counter.
+It will probably just use super simple basic components, but maybe I'll upgrade them eventually for a version 2.
+Potentially would also make a PCB version just for practice.

+## Components required (Version 1)

+SSD1306 0.96" OLED
+Momentary Push Button
+SPST Toggle Switch
+EC11 Encoder
+Cherry MX Switch
+Pro Micro

+## Pinout Table

+Coming soon along with a wiring schematic!